Give Their VoiceA Forever

 The recipe your nani never wrote down

-Alfaaz helps Indian families preserve elders' stories over WhatsApp, in Hindi, Indian English, or Marathi, with Hindi/Hinglish mixing supported.
+Alfaaz helps Indian families preserve elders' stories over WhatsApp, in the language, channel and time of their choice.
 Every answer becomes part of a lasting family archive, with the original voice kept alongside it.

 The Distance Is Real